Student Funding Opportunities

 - Students may set up direct deposit to have the funds dispersed directly into their account.

 To allow for application and funding processing time, we recommend applying at least 3 weeks in advance of when you need to begin paying for your professional development opportunity.
-As a note: Financial Aid asks for at least 2 weeks for funding to process and be dispered to the student.
+We cannot reimburse students for costs already incurred.
+As a note: Financial Aid asks for at least 2 weeks for funding to process and be disbursed to the student.
 Arrival of funds is contingent upon processing at Financial Aid.
 The A&S Career Development office has no ability to expedite funding.
 We appreciate your patience in the processing of your check.

 Students must meet the following eligibility criteria in order to apply for funding: